 To facilitate the change we wish to see in the world, we must first embody the wisdom we aspire to share.
 This program emphasizes, through its curriculum, self-practice, self-awareness, and personal growth so that you become an instrument to sense, feel, and guide deep therapeutic processes.

 You will discover the diverse practices of MindBody Therapy and through demonstration and practice sessions, you will be supported towards the integration and application of these tools while working with a wide diversity of clients and groups.

 You will be guided by faculty towards identifying and assessing skills and strengths derived from the program, as well as areas of learning that can be supported and further fostered.

-The training experience culminates with a 5 day virtual immersion at the end of August 2021.
+The training experience culminates with a 5 day virtual immersion in June 2021.

 additional faculty announced soon

 Dr. Christine Caldwell - Core Faculty

 David Weinstock - Faculty